 SAEs should be promptly reported to the IRB if they are related or possibly related to participation in the research, or if they also meet the definition of UP.
-Investigators or Sponsor-Investigators for FDA regulated studies must also comply with the additional reporting requirements for adverse drug reactions that are both serious and unexpected (see 21 CFR 312.32) and for unanticipated adverse device effects (UADE) that are serious, life-threatening, cause death and are unexpected (see 21 CFR 812.150).
 Reports of SAEs should be sent to IRB Staff via an email describing the circumstances of the SAE to RegulatoryServices@uta.edu.